-Spinach Strawberry Salad is a healthy, delicious lunch that makes great use out of fresh, sweet, and juicy local strawberries!
+Spinach Strawberry Salad is a healthy, delicious lunch recipe that makes great use out of fresh, sweet, and juicy local strawberries!
 It also makes a quick side salad for summer dinner and goes well with anything you grill up.

 I’m always surprised at how many people tell me they don’t like salad because it’s boring!
 I guess that depends on what you put into it.
 I mean, if it’s just a bowl of leaves I would consider it rabbit food too, lol.

 But salad doesn’t have to be that way.
 With a variety of sweet and savory flavors, creamy and crunchy textures, and a quick homemade vinaigrette to pull it all together, my Spinach Strawberry Salad is anything but boring!